k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/02_Fabric_7.x.x_Setup.md

 **Mandatory required details:**
 + Cassandra seed node IPs
-+ Cassandra username & password (if different from the default in the Cassandra setup)
++ Cassandra user & password (if different from the default in the Cassandra setup)
 + Kafka node IPs (if kafka_ips is not provided, the [PubSub](/articles/24_non_DB_interfaces/02a_pubsub_config.md) will run 'in memory')